Balanced Ligamentous (and Tissue) Tension – Canine Module Five

 - Determining the main influencer (theory);

 - Application of BLT techniques to the canine patient;

 - Incorporating BLT within treatment protocol.

-During your 2.5 day practicum in the UK, you will learn the following:
+During your 2.5 day practicum, you will learn the following:

 - Introduction to the practicum and the course delegates;